Brokerage Account vs IRA

 A retirement account

-Why people mix them up
+Why people compare them

 Both can hold investments